univention/univention-corporate-server/doc/manual/central-management-umc/login.rst

 Restarting the portal server automatically updates the *Login* link in the user menu.
 You must manually update the portal tile.
-The default portal has a preconfigured single sign-on login tile.
+The default portal has a preconfigured, but disabled single sign-on login tile.
 Use the portal edit mode to enable it.
 To replace the *Login* tile with the single sign-on tile, follow these steps: